 Q: How do I calculate my cycle year quickly?

-A: Add your birth month and day, add that to the current year, and reduce to one digit by summing digits until you reach 1–9.
+A: Add your birth month and day, add that to the current year, then reduce the total to one digit by summing digits until you reach 1–9.

 Q: When should I launch a new project?